(Shingeki no Kyojin Endo Obu Za Warudo)

 Director – Shinji Higuchi, Screenplay – Tomohiro Machiyama & Yusuke Watanabe, Based on the Manga by Hajime Isayama, Producer – Yoshihiro Sato, Photography – Shoji Ehara, Music – Shiro Sagisu, Visual Effects Supervisor – Katsuro Onoue, Production Design – Tsuyoshi Shimizu.
 Production Company – Toho/Hajime Isayama/Kodansha Ltd.

 Haruma Miura (Eren), Kiko Mizuara (Mikasa), Kanata Hongo (Armin), Hiroki Hasegawa (Shikishima), Pierre Taki (Souda), Jun Kunimura (Kubal), Takahiro Miura (Jean), Nanami Sakuraba (Sasha), Satoru Matsuo (Sannagi)

-Attack on Titan (2009– ) is a manga series created by Hajime Isayama.
+Attack on Titan (2009-21) is a manga series created by Hajime Isayama.
 It was adapted into an anime tv series Attack on Titan (2013), which ran for 25 episodes and spawned two animated films.
-This was then adapted into a live-action film with Attack on Titan (2015), which was shot back-to-back with Attack on Titan II: End of the World here and the two films released seven weeks apart.
+This was then adapted into a live-action film with Attack on Titan (2015), which was shot back-to-back with Attack on Titan II: End of the World here, with the two films being released seven weeks apart.